Skip to content

 • Apply for an EIN.
 If you work with a partner or plan to have plumbing employees in the future, get an employer identification number (EIN) from the Internal Revenue Service.
 You’ll need it when tax season rolls around.

-Plumbing insurance protects your business and your clients after an accident, injuries, or damages.
+Plumbing insurance protects your business and your clients after any accident, injury, or equipment or property damage.
+It’s wise to look for a complete policy that includes:

-• General liability insurance to cover claims related to bodily harm, property damage, or personal injury.
+• General liability insurance: Covers claims related to bodily harm, property damage, or personal injury.

-• Commercial auto insurance in case of a collision or other damage in a company vehicle.
+• Commercial auto insurance: A policy that kicks in whenever there’s a collision or other damage in a company vehicle.

-• Workers’ compensation insurance to protect your business in the event an employee is injured on the job.
+• Workers’ compensation insurance: Protects your business in the event an employee is injured on the job.

-• Commercial property insurance to cover damage to your equipment or shop.
+• Commercial property insurance: Covers damage to your equipment or any property where you perform business and conduct routine operations.

 9. Price your plumbing services